kielni/diy-pocket/README.md

 ## Display & filter articles

 A simple Alpine.js app loads a JSON file and displays it as Bootstrap cards, sorted newest first.
-It supports filterng articles by tag via a dropdown with typeahead.
+It also supports filterng articles by tag.

 ## Setup